backdrop-contrib/remove_generator/README.md

 Installation
 ------------

-* Enable to remove the Generator META tag .
+* Enable to remove the Generator META tag.
 * Disable to restore the Generator META tag.
 * No configuration required!